panosale/PythonLearningGR/README.md

 * Python Project – How to Build Tony Stark's JARVIS with Python - https://www.freecodecamp.org/news/python-project-how-to-build-your-own-jarvis-using-python/

-* Top 5 Python Projects for Beginners to Look Out for in 2022 - https://www.analyticsinsight.net/top-5-python-projects-for-beginners-to-look-out-for-in-2022/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/8061240/Top.5.Python.Projects.for.Beginners.to.Look.Out.for.in.2022.pdf)
+* Top 5 Python Projects for Beginners to Look Out for in 2022 - https://www.analyticsinsight.net/top-5-python-projects-for-beginners-to-look-out-for-in-2022/ or [HERE](https://github.com/panosale/PythonLearningGR/files/8061240/Top.5.Python.Projects.for.Beginners.to.Look.Out.for.in.2022.pdf)